NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 </td>
 <td>
 #### New Glare Sensor
-The New Glare Sensor Object tool is a new addition to OpenStudio 0.9.0.
-It creates a new OpenStudio Glare Sensor that supports Radiance simulations.
+The New Glare Sensor creates a new OpenStudio Glare Sensor that supports [Radiance Daylighting Measure](https://bcl.nrel.gov/node/84189) simulations.
 Unlike the Illuminance Map and Daylighting Control Point, the Glare Sensor has no connection to a Thermal Zone.
 The default placement of the sensor is 30 inches above the surface you click on.
-You can move the object with the SketchUp move tool or through the Object Inspector, and you can set many attributes that feed information to Radiance.
+You can move the object with the SketchUp move tool or through the OpenStudio Inspector, and you can set many attributes that feed information to Radiance.

 You can create a Glare Sensor object from within a space, or you can copy and paste one into a different space.